rhventures/react-native-dropdown-selector/example/TestInstruction.md

    npm install
    ```

 3. **Replace Demo Phone avd**: You can use **Android Studio** to create a phone only for this test.
-Highly recommend use **Medium Phone** as this test's setup is based on Medium Phone, if use other devices, some data migh be wrong.
-Besides, remember to name the demo phone in **lower case**, otherwise it migh cause some problems.
-Finally go to the configuration file `.detoxrc.js`, find the following lines, and replace `avdName`:
+We highly recommend you to use default **Medium Phone** in Android Studio, as this test's setup is based on **Medium Phone**, if you choose to use other devices, some data migh be wrong, and you need to manually justify the number in all tests to fit your demo phone.
+Besides, remember to name the demo phone in **lower case** with **no space** (for example: `demophone`, `testphone`), otherwise it may cause some problems.
+Finally, go to the configuration file `.detoxrc.js`, find the following lines, and put your demo phone name after `avdName`:

    ```
     emulator: {